-Discover how to prepare a risotto with a velvety texture and refined taste.
-Thanks to the infusion of saffron stigmas and the creaminess of Parmesan, every bite transports you straight to Milan.
-Follow our recipe and master the art of perfect risotto.
+Discover how to create a risotto that is perfectly silky and refined.
+Thanks to the delicate infusion of saffron threads and the creaminess of parmesan, each mouthful transports you straight into the heart of Milanese trattorias.
+Follow our step-by-step guide and master the art of risotto just like your Nonna would.

 |